Apartment Maintenance Charges Rules and Regulations

 The real estate boom in India has played a crucial role in altering the property ownership pattern of this country.
 People are now leaning more towards shifting into apartments, especially the housing societies as they are becoming convenient and affordable.
 While staying in an apartment building has many facilities, you need to pay the maintenance charge to ensure everything runs smoothly.
 But, before you go ahead, you must be aware of the apartment maintenance charges rules and regulations to know you rights and how you need to deal with this.

-What Is An Apartment Maintenance Charge?
+What are Apartment Maintenance Charges?

 Apartment maintenance charge is the fee collected by the residential society for the upkeep of the buildings and complex premises.
-It covers the maintenances, electricity, services charges, etc. to ensure the best living experience for the residents.
+It covers the maintenance, electricity, services charges, etc. to ensure the best living experience for the residents.
 Here are some common components of the maintenance charges that you should know about –

-Building maintenance
+1. Building maintenance

 This includes all the repairing work and painting of the buildings.

-Common area maintenance
+2. Common area maintenance

 This constitutes the maintenance of areas like corridors, elevators, playground, garden, etc.

-Security and surveillance
+3. Security and surveillance

 Costs associated with CCTV, security personnel and other safety measures comes under this category.

-Utilities
+4. Utilities

 Paying the electric bill, municipality taxes and water comes under utility expenses.

-Housekeeping
+5. Housekeeping

 Payment for the housekeeping staff who takes care of the hygiene and cleanliness is an important part of maintenance charges.

-Administrative expenses
+6. Administrative expenses

 The salary of building maintenance staff and office expenses comes under this category.

-Contingency funds
+7. Contingency funds

 A portion of the maintenance charge goes towards creating a contingency fund to take care of unexpected expenses.